JDASoftwareGroup/kartothek_hive_integration_test/README.md

 In order to spin up the docker-compose cluster,

 - Build the images locally (if required) using: `make build`
-- Then bring up all required services using: `make run`
+- Then bring up all required services using: `make run`.
+To _follow_ the logs of the testing container, run `docker-compose logs -f test-executor`.
-- By default a docker container exits after the main process, defined with the `CMD` instruction, exits.
-For local development, we therefore run `sleep 365d` as the `CMD` instead, in order to keep the `test-executor` alive

-If you want to test code interactively execute code from the `test-executor` service with the following commands:
+- By default the testing container will exit once the `CMD` instruction finishes execution.
+For local development, we can use `sleep 365d` as the `CMD` instead, in order to keep the `test-executor` alive indefinitely.
+Then, if you want to interactively execute Python code inside the `test-executor` service you can run the following command `docker-compose exec test-executor python`

-    docker-compose exec test-executor python  # Open a shell inside `test-executor`